Seanyap90/adsbproject/Readme.md

-# Understanding patterns or deviations landing profiles of aeroplanes with Unsupervised learning
+# Understanding patterns or deviations landing profiles of aeroplanes with unsupervised learning

 Used Airbus data from Opensky Network: https://opensky-network.org/datasets/states/airbus_tree.csv